Ye-0413/lovesite/content/docs/FirstMeet/index.en.md

 tags: ["相识", "初遇", "萌芽","美好"]
 layout: "docs"
 url: "/docs/FirstMeet"
-image: "/images/docs/placeholder.webp"
+image: "/images/placeHolder.jpg"
 description: "First saw, loved in deeeeep"
 ---
 * Love is the kind of power that cannot be stopped by any power *

 # See each other

-On May 14 of this year, an evening of playing basketball without warning, I met you in Yuan Ji String Xiang.
+On May 14th of this year, an evening of playing basketball without antipication, I met you in Yuan Ji String Xiang.
 I did not expect that we would experience so much together later

 ![](FirstMeet.webp "See each other")